andycthomas/andycthomas.github.io/index.md

 6. [ec2, ebs, and wordpress](https://github.com/andycthomas/dareyio-pbl/blob/main/project6/project6.md) Spin-up two ec2 instances, give them both 3 ebs volumes.
 Create partitions, physical volumes, logical volume groups on all of them.
 Then install and configure mysql on one instance, and wordpress on the other instance.

+7. [ec2, ebs, nfs, ](https://github.com/andycthomas/dareyio-pbl/blob/main/Project7/project7.md) Spin-up five ec2 instances, Configure one of them as a database server, 3 of them as webservers, and the remaining one is an nfs server for the others.

 ---